 Follow recipe above.

 Fill a standard loaf pan and bake for 1 hour.

 Sometimes I add a cream cheese frosting.
 The muffins are nice and moist on their own but the frosting makes them more cupcake-like!

 1 tsp vanilla extra

 Beat all ingredients until fluffy

 Note: You can add more sugar to make it sweeter but this is the combination that seems to work for us.

-Since these muffins have the consistency of banana bread, you will notice that they aren’t very fluffy.
-Be prepared for them to be more heavy and dense than your typical muffin.
+Since these banana muffins have the consistency of banana bread, you will notice that they aren’t very fluffy.
+So be prepared for them to be more heavy and dense than your typical muffin.